 Optimal Health of Southern Oregon offers in-house urine testing to confirm a UTI.
 During your appointment, you give a sample of urine that the staff tests while you wait.
 If your symptoms indicate the infection is in your upper urinary tract, your provider will usually recommend a blood test to ensure the infection isn’t spreading.

 If the tests confirm an infection in your urinary tract, your provider can create a treatment plan to alleviate your pain and clear the infection.
 In the event you have frequent urinary tract infections, they can order additional tests, including an ultrasound, to rule out obstructions or abnormalities in your urinary tract.

 For bacterial infections in the urinary tract, your provider Optimal Health of Southern Oregon prescribes an antibiotic medication.
 If the infection is due to a virus, an antiviral medication could be part of your treatment.

 It’s important that you take the recommended dosage for the full course of treatment to treat the infection and prevent it from coming back.

 To alleviate any discomfort or pain, they might suggest taking over-the-counter pain relievers.

 It’s important to treat a UTI as soon as possible to prevent the infection from spreading.
 Without treatment, the infection can move into your bloodstream, resulting in the life-threatening medical condition sepsis.

 Don’t delay treatment for a urinary tract infection.
-Call the Grants Pass office today or schedule an appointment using the convenient online booking feature.
+Call the Grants Pass office today to schedule an appointment.